Raw food recipes often present challenge with texture, especially when trying to make them low calorie & low fat.

 - Harmonizing texture, when a mixture contains ingredients with different weight (see our dressing recipe)

-- Stabilizing certain ingredients like sugar, and prevent its crystallisation or for ice cream, to prevent frosting.
+- Agar can be used to stabilise ingredients like sugar, to prevent its crystallisation or for ice cream, to prevent frosting.

-- Keeping sorbet softer when frozen, dissolve 1/3 teaspoon of Agar in 2 tablespoons of water and bring to temperature.
+- To keep sorbet softer when frozen, dissolve 1/3 teaspoon of Agar in 2 tablespoons of water and bring to temperature.
 Then mix the Agar liquid back into 1 litre of sorbet mixture before churning.

-- Fining/ clarifying of juices, vinegar and alcoholic beverages.
+- Use Agar to clarify juices, vinegar and alcoholic beverages.